Easy Thanksgiving Fruit Salad with Wild Rice & Pecans

 Fruit Salad

-• Into a medium sized or larger bowl, add 1 cup cooked wild rice.
+• Into a medium sized or larger bowl, add the cooked & cooled wild rice.
 Cut your grapes in half and add them to the bowl, followed by the pomegranate seeds, and dried cranberries.

 • Cut your apple into bite size pieces.
 Add to your bowl and drizzle with 1 tbsp lemon juice.
 Use a big spoon to toss the fruit salad.